Risk Management Program (CAA 112r)

 Emergency Response Exercise Program

-Written program due December 19, 2023, for responding facilities.
+Written program was due December 19, 2023, for responding facilities.

 The owner or operator shall consult with local emergency response officials to establish an appropriate exercise type (tabletop, field, full scale, etc.) and appropriate frequency.
 The Emergency Response Exercise Program Shall Include: